XiaohanLei/GaussNav/README.md

 ## TODO list:
 - [x] release the code of Gaussian Navigation
 - [x] release the code of Semantic Gaussian Construction
+- [ ] release the code of collecting dataset from Habitat simulator
 - [ ] release the model of previously constructed Semantic Gaussian